Kingston, Ontario

 Kingston was named the first capital of the United Province of Canada on February 10, 1841.
-While its time as a capital city was short (ending in 1844), the community has remained an important military installation.
-The city is a regional centre of education and health care, being home to two major universities, a large vocational college, and three major hospitals.
+While its time as a capital city was short and ended in 1844, the community has remained an important military installation.
+The city is a regional centre of education and health care, being home to a major university, a large vocational college, and three major hospitals.

 Kingston was the county seat of Frontenac County until 1998.
 Kingston is now a separate municipality from the County of Frontenac.
 Kingston is the largest municipality in southeastern Ontario and Ontario's 10th largest metropolitan area.
-Kingston is also the hometown of John A. Macdonald, Canada's first Prime Minister.
+John A. Macdonald, the first prime minister of Canada, lived in Kingston.

 History

 Naming history and etymology

-A number of origins of "Cataraqui", Kingston's original name, have been postulated.
-One theory is that it is derived from the Iroquois word that means "the place where one hides".
-The name may also be a derivation of Indigenous words that mean "impregnable", "muddy river", "place of retreat", "clay bank rising out of the water", "where the rivers and lake meet", "rocks standing in water", or "place where the limestone (or clay) is".
+Cataraqui, Kingston's original name, is a derivation of an Indigenous language name for the Kingston area.
+The word may mean "Great Meeting Place", "the place where one hides", "impregnable", "muddy river", "place of retreat", "clay bank rising out of the water", "where the rivers and lake meet", "rocks standing in water", or "place where the limestone (or clay) is".

 Cataraqui was referred to as "the King's Town" or "King's Town" by 1787, in honour of King George III.
-The name was shortened to "Kingston" in 1788.
+The name was abbreviated to "Kingston" in 1788.
 Cataraqui today is an area around the intersection of Princess Street and Sydenham Road, where the village of Cataraqui (formerly known as Waterloo) was located.
 Cataraqui is also the name of a municipal electoral district.

 Early Indigenous habitation

-Archaeological evidence suggests people lived in the Kingston region as early as the Archaic Period (about 9,000–3,000 years ago).
-Evidence of Late Woodland Period (about 1000–500 AD) early Iroquois occupation also exists.
-The first more permanent encampments by Indigenous people in the Kingston area began about 500 AD.
+Archaeological evidence suggests people lived in the Kingston region as early as the Archaic period (about 9,000–3,000 years ago).
+Evidence of Late Woodland Period (about 500–1000 AD) early Iroquois occupation also exists.
+The first more permanent encampments by Indigenous people in the Kingston area began about 900 AD.
 The group that first occupied the area before the arrival of the French was probably the Wyandot people (Hurons), who were later displaced by Iroquoian groups.

 At the time the French arrived in the Kingston area, Five Nations Iroquois (Haudenosaunee) had settled along the north shore of Lake Ontario.
 Although the area around the south end of the Cataraqui River was often visited by Iroquois and other groups, Iroquois settlement at this location only began after the French established their outpost.
 By 1700, the north shore Iroquois had moved south, and the area once occupied by the Iroquois (which includes Kingston) became occupied by the Mississaugas, a subtribe of the Anishinaabe, who had moved south from the Lake Huron and Lake Simcoe regions.